deusexmachinaa/kimp/README.md

 This project uses `next/font` to automatically optimize and load Inter, a custom Google Font.

-## Learn More
-To learn more about Next.js, check out the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-Feedback and contributions are welcome!

 ## Deployment
 This application is deployed using the Vercel Platform.
 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.